mctools/simplebuild-dgcode/doc/source/extractg4xs.rst

 contain special characters which could be otherwise be interpreted by your shell rather than being passed to ``sb_g4xsectdump_query``.

-In addition to launching interactive matplotlib-based cross section plots, either of the above commands produce a list of data files with cross section information, a file with a dump of the G4Material, and files with plots like the
+In addition to launching interactive Matplotlib-based cross section plots, either of the above commands produce a list of data files with cross section information, a file with a dump of the G4Material, and files with plots like the
 following: